WenPai-org/wenpai.org/wp-content/plugins/advanced-query-loop/readme.txt

 === Available Controls ===

-====  Disable Pagination ====
+==== Taxonomy queries ====

-Improve the performance of the query by disabling pagination
+Built complicated taxonomy queries!

 ==== Multiple post types ====

 Select additional post types for your query!

 ==== Post Count ====

 Set the number of items you want to display (up to 50).

 ==== Include Posts ====

-Choose the posts you want to display manually.
+Choose the posts you want to display manually or only the children of the current content.

 ==== Exclude current post ====

 Remove the current post from the query.

 ==== Exclude posts by category ====

 Choose to exclude posts from a list of categories

 ==== Offset ====

 Choose whether you want to start at the first or 100th!

 ==== Post Meta Query ====

 Generate complicated post meta queries using an interface that allows you to create a query based on `meta_key`, `meta_value` and the `compare` options.
 Combine multiple queries and determine if they combine results (OR) or narrow them down (AND).

 ==== Date Query ====

-Query items before a date, after a date or between two dates or choose to show the post from the last 1, 3, 6 and 12 months.
+Query items before/after the current or selected or choose to show the post from the last 1, 3, 6 and 12 months.

 ==== Post Order controls ====

 Sort in ascending or descending order by:

 -   Author